curl/everything-curl/get/container.md

 ## Running curl seamlessly in container

 It is possible to make an alias to seamlessly run curl inside a container.
-Define an alias for your Bash (ZSH, Fish, ...) shell shell:
+Define an alias for your Bash (ZSH, Fish, ...) shell by adding it to the hidden file named .<<shell name>>rc file found inside the users home directory

 ### Bash
 (most distributions use bash)